LyudmilaKostanyan/Priority-Inversion/README.md

   * On Linux, uses a POSIX mutex with `PTHREAD_PRIO_INHERIT` if available for a realistic kernel-level effect.
   * On Windows, the simulation manually boosts low-priority thread priority if the high-priority thread is blocked.
 In CI, affinity cannot be set and priority boosts may be ignored.
   * The medium thread runs a busy-wait loop to simulate heavy CPU contention.
-* **Compare behavior on Linux, Windows, and macOS:**
-  Linux with `taskset` gives the clearest and most realistic effect; macOS cannot enforce strict core pinning and tends to "fairly" schedule threads; Windows CI cannot guarantee affinity or priority boosts, but on a local Windows system, the effect can be reproduced using `/affinity`.

 ---